MillerLabFTW/OpenSourcePneumaticSystem/README.md

 	![Screenshot of successful Blink upload](PicsVids/Linux-PneumaticInstall/BlinkCodeWorks.png)

 ###Uploading PneumaticFirmware to Industruino
-1. Next, you will need to install a few libraries used in the PneumaticFirmware sketch, or you may get a missing library error like the one below.
+1. Next, you will need to install a couple libraries used in the PneumaticFirmware sketch, or you may get a missing library error like the one below.

 	![Missing Arduino library](PicsVids/Linux-PneumaticInstall/Indio-Missing-Error-Cropped.png)